AndyHydro/hydro-app-api/README.md

 # hydro-app-api
-Express API to be hosted in AWS lambda
+Express API to be hosted in AWS lambda.

-# Running locally
-1. `npm run watch`
-2. `npm start`

-# Deployment
-To authenticate with your AWS credentials, make an `.aws/credentials` file that includes:
+Be sure that you have an `.aws/credentials` file that includes:

 ```
 [default]